Allen Ginsberg: Illness and death

 With the exception of a special guest appearance at the NYU Poetry Slam on February 20, 1997, Ginsberg gave what is thought to be his last reading at The Booksmith in San Francisco on December 16, 1996.

 After returning home from the hospital for the last time, where he had been unsuccessfully treated for congestive heart failure, Ginsberg continued making phone calls to say goodbye to nearly everyone in his address book.
 Some of the phone calls were sad and interrupted by crying, and others were joyous and optimistic.
 Ginsberg continued to write through his final illness, with his last poem, "Things I'll Not Do (Nostalgias)", written on March 30.

 He died on April 5, 1997, surrounded by family and friends in his East Village loft in Manhattan, succumbing to liver cancer via complications of hepatitis at the age of 70.
 Gregory Corso, Roy Lichtenstein, Patti Smith and others came by to pay their respects.
 He was cremated, and his ashes were buried in his family plot in Gomel Chesed Cemetery in Newark.
 He was survived by Orlovsky.

+On May 14, 1998, a tribute event took place at the Cathedral of St. John the Divine attended by some 2,500 of Ginsberg's friends and fans.

-In 1998, various writers, including Catfish McDaris read at a gathering at Ginsberg's farm to honor Allen and the Beats.
+In August 1998, various writers, including Catfish McDaris, read at a gathering at Ginsberg's farm to honor Allen and the Beats.

 Good Will Hunting (released in December 1997) was dedicated to Ginsberg, as well as Burroughs, who died four months later.